joelmoxley/founder-playbook/IV. Team + Execution/03 - Team Building/01 - Content - Hiring/md/01 - Ilan Gur - High Hit Rate Hiring.pptx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This guide to hiring a great team by Ilan Gur of Cyclotron Road, lays out a set of tips and steps by which to attract, screen, and bring on great team members for your growing startup, while keeping your culture, vision, and quality in mind.
+This guide to hiring a great team by Ilan Gur of Cyclotron Road, lays out a set of tips and steps by which to attract, screen, and bring on great team members for your growing startup, while keeping your culture, vision, and quality in mind.

 Credit: [Ilan Gur, PhD](http://www.cyclotronroad.org/team/)